azoth-lang/azoth.language.reference/src/cases.md

 }
 ```

-**TODO:** consistency would imply that it should be possible to call the base class constructor the
+**TODO:** consistency would imply that it should be possible to call the base class initializer the
 same way in a record type.

 A case declaration in a struct will be a `value` declaration unless one of the following is the